 Gameplay and Story

 TSR contains the standard kart racer ingredients of drifting, boost pads and power-ups, which all work well.
-The difficulty selection seems fair, based on how I’ve found the first 4 chapters of Team Adventure, and the AI racers attack other teams rather than focusing on yours.
+The difficulty options available seem fairer than in Racing Transformed (based on how I’ve found the first 5 chapters of Team Adventure), and the AI racers attack other teams rather than focusing on yours.
 TSR does nothing markedly wrong in terms of gameplay, but in comparison to Sonic and All-Stars: Racing Transformed it doesn’t feel as interesting or unique.
-I revisited Racing Transformed to be sure I was making a fair comparison, and found that its races had slightly more impact and liveliness than in TSR.
-I’m not sure exactly what that subtle difference is due to, although I think the slower top speed and the minimal kart noises are to blame.
+I revisited Racing Transformed to ensure I was making a fair comparison, and found that its races had slightly more impact and liveliness than in TSR.
+I’m not sure exactly what that difference is caused by, although I suspect the slower top speed and the minimal kart noises in TSR are to blame.

-Team Adventure is the main single-player mode, and it contains approximately 60 events across 7 chapters.
-Beyond the team races and returning challenges from Racing Transformed, there are new challenges which test your ability to drift precisely and to multitask between drifting and shooting targets.
-For me, these challenges were harder than the standard races, but not impossible or unfair.
+The main single player mode, Team Adventure, contains approximately 60 events across 7 chapters.
+Beyond the team races and the returning challenges from Racing Transformed, there are new challenges which test your ability to drift precisely or to multitask between drifting and shooting targets.
+I found these challenges were mostly fair, aside from the “Daredevil” challenges which seemed to have a much lower tolerance for mistakes.

 Graphics and Sound

-TSR uses the same bright and bold graphics style as the All-Stars games, but with even more graphical polish.
-The tracks are bright, colourful, and full of references and tributes to other Sonic games, while outdoor tracks feature especially impressive scenic backgrounds.
+TSR uses the same bright and bold graphics style as the “Sega All-Stars” games, with some additional graphical polish.
+The tracks are bright, colourful, and full of references and tributes to other Sonic games, while the outdoor tracks feature impressive (although fairly disconnected and static) scenic backgrounds.

-One minor graphical complaint is that placing the Ultimate meter right by the car’s exhaust obscures the colourful exhaust pops that indicate boost, which makes it harder for me to know when I’ve held a drift for long enough to generate boost.
+One minor graphical complaint is that the team Ultimate meter has been placed right by the car’s exhaust, which obscures the colourful exhaust pops that indicate boost.
+For me, its now harder to see when I’ve held a drift for long enough to generate boost than in Racing Transformed.
 However, I’ve experienced zero issues with failed textures or pop-in, and no visual glitches.
 TSR is a graphical iteration rather than an style overhaul, but that seems like a wise decison.

 Music is a particular high point of TSR, even by the high standards of Sonic games, thanks to the all-star (sorry!) cast of performers and composers.
 Series mainstay Jun Senoue is the lead composer and also performs the title track as part of Crush 40.
 Other artists include Sonic Mania composer Tee Lopes, and Richard Jacques, composer of multiple Sonic soundtracks including Sonic Generations and Sonic R.